cerebris/jsonapi-resources-site/src/v0.10/guide/resources.md

 #### Custom Paginators

 Custom `paginators` can be used.
 These should derive from `Paginator`.
+By convention, a custom paginator's class name must end with `Paginator`; this allows JR to find the class when configuring the paginator to be used.

 The `apply` method takes a `relation` and `order_options` and is expected to return a `relation`.
 The `initialize` method receives the parameters from the `page` request parameters.
 It is up to the paginator author to parse and validate these parameters.

 For example, here is a very simple single record at a time paginator: